akshitjain16/MetaSketch/README.md

 ## 🧐 About <a name = "about"></a>

-The Metaverse Community aims to create a seamless digital environment where users can socialize, collaborate, and experience virtual worlds.
+The Workspace aims to create a seamless digital environment where users can socialize, collaborate, and experience virtual worlds.
 Built with a robust backend and intuitive frontend, this project is designed to support dynamic interactions, real-time communications, and multimedia sharing within the metaverse.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Follow these instructions to get the Metaverse Community project up and running on your local machine for development and testing purposes.
+Follow these instructions to get the project up and running on your local machine for development and testing purposes.

 ### Prerequisites